San Ramon's Country Club Park: 1961–1965 homes & subdivision history

 ![]() |

-Volk-McLain and the architecture of Country Club Park
+Volk-McLain and the bold architecture of Country Club Park

-From golf course to walnut orchard: shaping the neighborhood
+From golf course to walnut orchard: the 1963 expansion

 Step onto Metairie Place at Belle Meade Drive, and you’re stepping into the heart of Country Club Park’s charm parade.
 This was more than a sales complex—it was a showcase of dreams, where 12 stunning models invited visitors to imagine life as a daily getaway.